 - Packing and unpacking are less of a drama

 - Fewer clothes makes for a simpler life.
 Minimalism reduces stress

 - Lighter bags are easier on your body

 I should say here that I don’t find any of the above advantages to be HUGE advantages and there certainly are disadvantages.
-It’s nice to have a big pack that you can dump in the airport or at your accommodation, leaving you with less to carry.
+It’s nice to have a big pack that you can dump in the airport or at your accommodation, leaving you with less to carry every day.
 A few extra minutes at the airport is no big deal and I actually enjoy carrying a full-sized backpack and the convenience of having everything we need.
 So for big trips, we still take the big packs, every time.
-But, being based in Europe these days, we fly budget airlines frequently and carry on luggage saves us a lot of money on these short-hop flights so for this sort of travel it’s more convenient but still for long-term….no way!
+But, being based in Europe these days, we fly budget airlines frequently and carry on luggage saves us a lot of money on these short-hop flights making this sort of travel convenient but still for long-term….no way!
 We need our laptops, camera gear, toys and school books, also laundry every other day is a real bind and ties you down.
 That said, the kids have never checked a bag.
-We grown ups carry their school books, toiletries and electronics, so all they carry is a small bag of clothes until they were old enough for adult sized carry on luggage.
+We grown ups carried their school books, toiletries and electronics, so all they carried was a small bag of clothes until they were old enough for adult sized carry on luggage.